ucam-cl-dtg/blendedbyus-stunnel/README.markdown

 Derived from the original puppetlabs-stunnel here https://github.com/puppetlabs/puppetlabs-stunnel.
-This version allows multiple service blocks that will allow multiple certificates to be run on a single port indirectly removing the need for running multiple stunnel instances.
+This version allows multiple service blocks that will allow multiple certificates to be run on a single port (multiple ip addresses) indirectly removing the need for running multiple stunnel instances.
 Please verify that your stunnel version supports this.

 I've also remove much of the obfuscation of the parameters since I prefer them to correlate with the stunnel parameters directly.